rails/rails/guides/source/active_record_validations.md

 ### `validates_each`

-This helper validates attributes against a block.
+This validator validates attributes against a block.
 It doesn't have a predefined validation function.
 You should create one using a block, and every attribute passed to [`validates_each`][] will be tested against it.